 And here are the common range of price you can find:

 - $100 to $150: These are often bare minimum watches which only track time, distance, pace, and amount of calories.
 Many of them are not well-matched with accessories like a heart rate monitor.
-And some of them cannot download workouts which can analyzed on a computer.
+And some of them cannot download workouts which can be analyzed on a computer.

 - $150 to $250: These models often come with additional accessories such as heart rate monitors, foot peapods and bike pace and tempo sensors.
 Many of them can also be equipped with interval workouts.

 - $250 and UP: Running watches at this price range are often built for exact activities.
-Some are especially designed for runners while others are built with triathlete-friendly features.
+Some are specially designed for runners while others are built with triathlete-friendly features.
 They often have durable batteries and come with advanced training tools to perform complex workouts.

 “How to Choose a Running Watch”